Monday 23 June 1941

 While most Soviets flee quickly, some decide to stay.
 These include some Soviet security personnel.
 When the rebels find them on 23 June, they lock the Soviets (who allegedly include some Jews) in a garage.
 Eventually, in a very controversial incident, the Soviets are killed - exactly by whom is the controversy.
 Some say the Soviets are killed by the Germans, others recently that recently liberated political prisoners kill them.

 |The Kaunas pogrom at the Lietukus Garage, June 1941.
 This shows the captives being sprayed with hoses prior to execution.|

 Croatia: Serbs in eastern Herzegovina rebel against the controlling Italian authorities in the Independent State of Croatia.
 About 200 Ustaše state police encounter a group of rebels they estimate to number between 600 and 1,000 and take severe casualties.
 This apparently spontaneous uprising lasts well into July.
 This is sometimes termed the first operation by Tito's partisans, but it is unlikely that he is involved at this stage.

-Soviet Homefront: The secret police (NKVD) arrest and imprison about 3000-4000 Ukrainians in Lvov as a security measure, kill some indiscriminately.
+Soviet Homefront: The secret police (NKVD) arrest and imprison about 3000-4000 Ukrainians in Lviv as a security measure, kill some indiscriminately.
 The Soviet government rightly suspects the loyalties of Ukrainians - because of Soviet actions like this.